sheidaj/FloydW-project/README.md

 Online-python has a helper.
 ```
-Try to use different samples with negative weight
+Try to use different samples with negative weight for the testunit
 ```

 ## License